vanzonr/rarray/README.md

    make doc

-To in install the header and documentation to PATH/include and PATH/share/doc, respectively, type
+To install the header and documentation to PATH/include and PATH/share/doc, respectively, type

    make install